C45p4r/auto-gaming/README.md

 vectors = embedder.encode(["arena guide text"], normalize_embeddings=True)
 ```

+Runtime integration (enable HF policy agent):

+- Set `HF_MODEL_ID_POLICY` in `.env` to enable the Hugging Face–backed policy.
+The system will auto-load a local `transformers` pipeline or use `huggingface_hub.InferenceClient` when `HF_INFERENCE_ENDPOINT_URL` is set.
+- Optionally set `HUGGINGFACE_HUB_TOKEN` for gated models/endpoints.
+- If any error occurs or the env is unset, the system falls back to the built‑in heuristic policy.

 Notes:

 - Prefer smaller local models for high‑frequency decisions; escalate to a stronger endpoint only when needed.